It's 'Modi media poll', INDIA bloc will get 295 seats: Rahul Gandhi on exit polls

 Exit polls on Saturday predicted that Prime Minister Modi will retain power for a third straight term, with the BJP-led NDA expected to win a big majority in the Lok Sabha polls.

-While India Today-Axis My India has forecast 361-401 seats for the BJP-led alliance and 131-166 seats for the opposition INDIA bloc in the 543-member Lok Sabha, the ABP-C Voter predicted 353-383 seats for the ruling alliance and 152-182 seats for the INDIA bloc.
+While India Today-Axis My India has forecast 361-401 seats for the BJP-led alliance and 131-166 seats for the INDIA bloc in the 543-member Lok Sabha, the ABP-C Voter predicted 353-383 seats for the ruling alliance and 152-182 seats for the opposition coalition.

 Slamming the exit polls, Ramesh said in some states the NDA has been given more seats than the number of seats available in that state.